 2-1-1 San Diego strives to meet your housing needs ranging from transitional housing, affordable housing, information on fair housing and housing resources for seniors and the disabled.
 2-1-1 is working closely with San Diego County cities and local housing agencies like Community Housing Works, San Diego Housing Commission, Housing and Urban Development (HUD) and HUD approved agencies to connect San Diegans to the most appropriate housing resource for their needs.

 If you are looking for housing assistance, call 2-1-1 to speak with a Client Service Representative who can assess your situation and housing needs.
-You can also visit the links to the right for additional information by location.
+You can also visit the links below for additional information.

 - Home Improvement/Accessibility – Programs that pay for or provide assistance in the form of consultation, labor and/or supplies for people want to build an accessible home or need to upgrade their homes to make them attractive, safe, accessible and energy-efficient.